sst/guide/_chapters/what-is-iam.md

 comments_id: what-is-iam/23
 ---

-In the last chapter, we created an IAM user so that our AWS CLI can operate on our account without using the AWS Console.
-But the IAM concept is used very frequently when dealing with security for AWS services, so it is worth understanding it in a bit more detail.
+This Guide uses Amazon Identity and Access Management (IAM) to manage users.
+When we setup our AWS Account, we created our first IAM user so that our AWS CLI can operate on our account without using the AWS Console.
+The IAM concept serves a broader purpose.
+It is used very frequently when dealing with security for AWS services, so it is worth understanding it in a bit more detail.
 Unfortunately, IAM is made up of a lot of different parts and it can be very confusing for folks that first come across it.
 In this chapter we are going to take a look at IAM and its concepts in a bit more detail.

 Let's start with the official definition of IAM.